kaeki/pulu/README.md

 Run
 `npm install`

-Pulu uses MongoDB for users and rooms and database connection create a file named config.js to config folder
+Pulu uses MongoDB for users and rooms and for database connection create a file named config.js to config folder
 ```javascript
 //  config.js